Kong/kongponents/docs/components/tabs.md

 ### anchorTabindex

 This prop allows setting a custom `tabindex` for the tab anchor element.
 It’s useful when passing a custom interactive element, like a link, through the [`anchor` slot](#anchor-panel), ensuring that only the slotted element is focusable by resetting the default anchor `tabindex`.
 Default value is `0`.
+Accepted values are `0` and `-1`.

 #### Dynamic RouterView